 www.infrastructure.planningportal.gov.uk or call: 0303 444 5000.

 The DCO application was submitted to PINS in July 2014 and was accepted for examination on 20 August 2014.
-PINS have now examined the application, taking into consideration the comments of consultees.
-PINS made a recommendation to the Secretary of State for Energy and Climate Change in July 201 and on 28 October 2015, FM2 was granted planning consent.
+PINS will now examine the application, taking into consideration the comments of consultees.
+PINS will then make a recommendation to the Secretary of State for Energy and Climate Change, who will decide whether to grant a DCO.

-Subject to a final investment decision, construction of FM2 could begin in 2016 and it could be operational by 2019.
+Subject to consenting and investment, construction of FM2 could begin in 2015 and it could be operational by 2018.

 If you would like more information, or to request a hard copy of the exhibition materials, please contact us: